Delhi Safari: Critical response

-Times of India gave Delhi Safari 3 stars, writing ″With satire, spoof, humour and wit, director, Nikhil Advani has highlighted the ongoing aadmi v/s animal battle, the desperate need for preservation of wildlife and the downside of deforestation.
-His creatures entertain and tell the story in true Bollywood style (too many songs and too much drama ‘foxes’ the plot).
-The problem is, he doesn’t cut to the chase, and it turns out to be more like a long safar than a safari.
-The 3D effects are striking in parts and amongst the best we’ve seen in India, but few scenes are déjà vu ‘Lion King’.
-Alex and Bajrangi with their histrionics and rip-‘roaring’ banter are the stars of this show.
-While the cartoon creatures will appeal to kids, there’s more for adults here.
-The ‘real’ Men of the jungle that is.
+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on 6 critics, indicating "generally unfavorable" reviews.
+Times of India gave Delhi Safari 3 stars, writing, "With satire, spoof, humour and wit, director, Nikhil Advani has highlighted the ongoing aadmi v/s animal battle, the desperate need for preservation of wildlife and the downside of deforestation.
+His creatures entertain and tell the story in true Bollywood style (too many songs and too much drama 'foxes' the plot).
+The problem is, he doesn't cut to the chase, and it turns out to be more like a long safar than a safari.
+The 3D effects are striking in parts and amongst the best we've seen in India, but few scenes are déjà vu 'Lion King'.
+Alex and Bajrangi with their histrionics and rip-'roaring' banter are the stars of this show.
+While the cartoon creatures will appeal to kids, there's more for adults here.
+The 'real' Men of the jungle that is.
 So, Hakuna Matata, go watch it once.
-And take your cubs along.″ Rohit Khilnani of rediff gave it 3.5 stars, calling it ″a must watch″.
-He further wrote ″Despite the predictable song-and-dance and even the story, Delhi Safari works as the train journey from Mumbai to New Delhi has a few of stops and fun moments that fit well into the plot.″ It was awarded National Film Award for Best Animated Film at the 60th National Film Awards with a citation "Animation and animal kingdom come together in showcasing the enormous significance of harmonious cohabitation of humans and nature.
+And take your cubs along."
+Rohit Khilnani of Rediff gave it 3.5 stars, calling it "a must watch".
+He further wrote, "Despite the predictable song-and-dance and even the story, Delhi Safari works as the train journey from Mumbai to New Delhi has a few of stops and fun moments that fit well into the plot."
+It was awarded National Film Award for Best Animated Film at the 60th National Film Awards with a citation "Animation and animal kingdom come together in showcasing the enormous significance of harmonious cohabitation of humans and nature.
 State-of the-Art Indian technology employed in this film should make us proud!".